bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 ### Seeds

 Order is also a concern when seeding.
 We want to create seeds in the **same** order we created our tables.
-In other words, don't create a seed with a foreign key, until that reference record exists.
+In other words, don’t create a seed with a foreign key, until that reference record exists.

 In our example, make sure to write the `01-farms` seed file and then the `02-ranchers` seed file.

-However, we run into a problem with truncating our seeds, because we want to truncate `02-ranchers` _before_ `01-farms`.
+However, we run into a problem with truncating our seeds, because we want to truncate `02-ranchers` *before* `01-farms`.
 A library called `knex-cleaner` provides an easy solution for us.

 Run `knex seed:make 00-cleanup` and `npm install knex-cleaner`.
 Inside the cleanup seed, use the following code.